 Almost all dogs are meant to be lean.
 They are long-distance running machines, not sprinters and not fatty little couch potatoes.
 If your dog is suffering inflammation in their joints then they REALLY need to be lean to reduce the pressure on the joints and make sure they last as long as possible.
 Forget “you should be able to feel the ribs but not see them”.
 Personally I’d be looking to see a feint outline of the ribs.
 Meg was really, really lean though muscular.
 She still had really big meals only they were lower calorie.
 I used white meats (chicken, turkey, fish) over red meats (beef, lamb, pork) and I included 30% cooked vegetables instead of 10-15%.
 They don’t need to eat less just eat smarter.
 This needs to be the focus.
 If you feel your dog is a bit heavy please check out the article on obesity in dogs which will help you get it under control.
 Again, light dry food is absolutley not recommended for all the reasons in the article.

 4. Some Natural Anti-Inflammatory Additions You Might Consider…

-- Green lipid muscle: Studies show green lipped muscle is very effective at helping to relieving arthritis in dogs.
+- Green lipped mussel: Studies show green lipped mussel is very effective at helping to relieving arthritis in dogs.
 Find it in your local health store though it’s sure to be cheaper from Amazon.